 There is a rumour that Walking Street’s red-light entertainment venues are already actively relocating to another area in the city, Insomnia, and The Duck Club may be moving to Soi Buakhao.
 The LK Metro area now dominates as the new entertainment zone rather than the red-light area of Soi Six.
 Sois Seven and Eight are desolate, abandoned places where the land value is valuable to investors.

-Spacious studio exceptionally located on Pattaya Beach Road for sale or rent
+Spacious studio exceptionally located on Pattaya Beach Road for sale

 So, in conclusion, Cityhall faces a difficult decision regarding the future of Walking Street.
 Since Covid, many places worldwide have changed; we can reflect on memories and embrace a new future.